 - My password for the online portal does not work.
 What should I do?

-You can reset your password by clicking on “Request new password” and entering your username and email address.
+You can reset your password by clicking on “Request new password” and entering your username and the already registered email address (this is the email address designated as the preferred email address for communication with your bank and the one to which the ECB sends notifications).
 Please send an email to the technical support team if you continue to encounter problems.

 - I am having difficulties when viewing or editing information via the online portal.
 What should I do?